DISCLAIMER: The M*A*S*H characters are

 She hurries out, sees the

-"Wait," she says as she opens the door and stops on the
+woman entering the stairwell.
+"Wait," she says as she opens the door

 Barbara turns.
-She is crying.
+She's crying.

 "You still love